canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

       $ sudo apt-add-repository ppa:maas/stable

-   Currently (January, 2016), Ubuntu 14.04 installs MAAS 1.7 by default.
+   Currently (February, 2016), Ubuntu 14.04 installs MAAS 1.7 by default.
    This PPA holds version 1.9 of MAAS, which is the recommended version for certification testing.
 (MAAS 1.7 and 1.8 are also acceptable.)
-Version 1.9 will eventually become standard for Ubuntu 14.04, at which point this step will become unnecessary.
+In the long term, MAAS 1.10 and later will be used with Ubuntu 16.04, but as noted earlier, Ubuntu 14.04 is the preferred version leading up to, and slightly past, the release of Ubuntu 16.04.

 #.
 Several scripts and configuration files, some of which are quite
    lengthy, are available in the ``maas-cert-server`` package in the